Ed Murray (Wyoming politician): #MeToo Allegations

 Murray was one of 25 political figures whose bids for higher office ended as a result of the #MeToo movement in 2018.
 Beginning in December 2017, a woman accused Murray of sexually assaulting her in 1982, when she was an intern at the same law firm where Murray was an attorney.
 The woman claimed to have been inspired to tell her story as part of the #Metoo movement.
 Murray denied the allegation.
 Murray was one of 11 political figures accused of sexual misconduct as part of the #MeToo movement in December 2017.
 In January 2018 another woman accused him of a forced kiss on New Year's Eve 1988; saying in a statement that Murray said to her: "Everyone should have a kiss on New Year’s Eve."
 Murray said in a statement that he did not remember that incident.
 In the same statement, he said he would not run for governor or seek higher office.

-Murray resigned on February 9, 2018, in the wake of multiple claims of inappropriate sexual conduct.
+Murray resigned on February 9, 2018.
 In his statement of resignation, Murray stated: "After deep and profound contemplation, I am announcing my resignation as secretary of state, effective today.
 I step aside with peace and serenity in order that I may fully focus on what is most important in my life: my marriage, my family and my health."

 In December 2019, Murray was arrested for driving under the influence of alcohol.
 He was later placed on probation.